wasabipesto/beehive/docs/hardware/index.md

 ## Phone: Leandros

 The little box glued to my side.
-Despite its omnipresence, I don't do that much on it.
-It's mostly for communication, photography, note-taking, reading, and a little social media.
-I purposefully don't have any games on my phone, and if I feel like I'm stuck in it I try to stay off social media for a day.
+I use it for communication, photography, note-taking, reading, and a little social media.
+I purposefully don't have any games on my phone.

 | Attribute | Value |
 | --- | --- |